concrete5-community/video_lightbox/README.md

 Clicking the link or image opens a clean, responsive, lightbox-style popup that plays a video.

+This plugin is ideal for showcasing video tutorials, promotional content, or any engaging media—without cluttering your page layout.

+No coding required: just drop it into the page and configure with a few clicks!

+## Features

-Flexible Video Sources - Choose to play videos from:
+- Flexible Video Sources - Choose to play videos from:
   - The ConcreteCMS File Manager (MP4 or supported formats)
   - Vimeo
   - YouTube

-This plugin is ideal for showcasing video tutorials, promotional content, or any engaging media—without cluttering your page layout.

-No coding required: just drop it into the page and configure with a few clicks!
+- Preview Options
+  - View the image/text link in edit mode - no "Disabled in edit mode" text
+  - Preview the video popup while adding/editing the block (so you can check the URL and sizing without saving first)

 ## Notes